Insights

 For those who do dare to party, it is not all bad news.
 Issues can be avoided with the application of a bit of common-sense, and an employer will have a defence against discrimination claims if it has taken all reasonable steps to prevent it.

-Additionally, there are some specific steps that are worth considering:
+Additionally, there are some party-specific steps that should be considered:

 • refer employees to the company’s Anti-Harassment and Equal Opportunities Policy and gently remind them that this will apply for the duration of the evening;

-• where entertainment or speakers have been engaged to perform or talk at the party, check in advance that their proposed sets do not contain or constitute any form of offensive material.
+• where entertainment or speakers have been engaged to perform or talk at the party, check in advance that their proposed sets do not contain offensive or discriminatory material; and

 These simple steps should serve to limit both the scope for problems occurring in the first place and the potential liability if an incident does occur.

-Despite its hazards, the Christmas party remains a great way of generating goodwill and recognising the contribution made throughout the year by your greatest asset – your people.
+Despite its hazards, the Christmas party remains a great way of recognising the contribution made throughout the year by your greatest asset – your people.

-With a bit of good old-fashioned common sense, hopefully this yule-tide institution will continue to be enjoyed (and dreaded) by all for many years to come.
+With a bit of planning a healthy slug of some good old-fashioned common sense, hopefully this yule-tide institution will continue to be enjoyed (and dreaded) by all for many years to come.

 Have fun and Happy Christmas!